-The increasing interest in Hong Kong for blockchain technology has sparked the creation of different business models and even introduced a new industry.
-One notable business model is the issuance of 'stablecoins', which are pegged to the value of Hong Kong dollars.
-While there are currently no specific laws in Hong Kong that deal with, prohibit or regulate stablecoins, the PSSVFO is most relevant to the operation and issuance of stablecoins.
-PSSVFO regulates stored-value facilities that are used for payment for goods and services, whose functions are similar to stablecoins by virtue of storing monetary value and assisting payment using the stored monetary value.
-Any corporation that wishes to issue a stored-value facility must apply for a SVF licence from the HKMA.
+Another notable business model is the issuance of stablecoin that is linked to the value of Hong Kong dollars.
+While there are currently no specific laws in Hong Kong that deal with, prohibit or even regulate stablecoins, the PSSVFO is most relevant to the operation and issuance of stablecoins.
+The PSSVFO regulates SVFs that are used for payment of goods and services, which function similarly to stablecoins by having monetary value stored, and a facility is issued for assisted payment using the stored monetary value.
+Any corporation that wishes to issue an SVF must apply for an SVF licence from the HKMA.

 Intellectual property and data protection

-Codes, programs, source codes or related software are generally protected under the Copyright Ordinance by way of copyright.
+Codes, programs, source codes and related software are generally protected under the Copyright Ordinance (Cap 528) by way of copyright.
 Copyright arises automatically as long as the work is original and recorded in a material form.
 Software is usually covered under the category of 'literary works' under the Copyright Ordinance.
 However, mere ideas are not protected and therefore business models may not be protected.
 There is no regime of registration for copyright in Hong Kong but the Copyright Ordinance grants copyright owners exclusive rights to carry out certain acts in relation to the works, including (but not limited to) distributing the work to the public and copying the work.

 Year in review